We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Uqora’s products are health savings account (HSA) and flexible savings account (FSA) approved, which means that you can use your HSA or FSA card at checkout.

-To use your HSA dollars on the supplements, you’ll need your doctor to fill out this one-page form, which validates that they consider Uqora’s products to be medically necessary for your health.
+To use your HSA dollars on the supplements, you’ll need a doctor to fill out this one-page form, which validates that they consider Uqora’s products to be medically necessary for your health.

 At the time of writing, Uqora doesn’t appear to have any pending lawsuits.

-All the ingredients in Uqora products are generally recognized as safe by the FDA, but the products aren’t approved by the FDA to treat or prevent any disease.
+All the ingredients in Uqora products are deemed GRAS by the FDA, but the FDA doesn’t approve the products to diagnose, treat or prevent any disease.

-There are currently more than 13,000 reviews on the Uqora website, with more than 11,000 5-star reviews.
+There are currently more than 21,000 reviews on the Uqora website, with more than 18,000 5-star reviews.
 There are only a few negative reviews on the site.
-The consensus is that Uqora products, mainly Target, work effectively to help prevent UTIs.
+The consensus is that Uqora products, mainly Flush (formerly known as Target), work effectively to help prevent UTIs.

-Reviewers range from 21 to 80 years old, so the products appear to be used by most age groups.
-A lot of testimonials claim that Target changed their life and that they’d recommend it to others.
+Reviewers range from ages 21 to 80, so the products appear to be used by most age groups.
+A lot of testimonials claim that Flush changed their life and that they would recommend it to others.

-A common complaint is that the product is overpriced, considering you can purchase D-mannose and multivitamins separately for cheaper.
+A common complaint is that the product is overpriced.
+You can purchase D-mannose and multivitamins separately for cheaper.